How To Prevent Car Windows From Fogging Up In Winter?

 7. Apply Anti-Fog Product To The Windows

-How to apply anti-fog spray:
+How to apply car windows anti-fog spray:

-8. Get a Silica Dehumidifier (Optional)
+8. Get a Silica Dehumidifier

 I Don’t Have Air-Conditioning; What To Do?

-If you have a car without AC, don’t worry, you can still do a lot to prevent your windows from getting fogged.
+Even without AC in your car, you can still do a lot to prevent your windows from getting fogged.
+I didn’t have it in three of my first cars when I was younger.

 Follow all the steps above, and try not to turn the heating option to the MAX.
 I always try to keep it just a bit above the middle.
 That way, I’m not cold inside, and the glass won’t get too hot either.